rust-lang/rfcs/text/0000-public-private-dependencies.md

 ## rustc

-The main change to the compiler will be to accept a new modifier on the `--extern` flag that Cargo supplies which is a list of public dependencies.
+The main change to the compiler will be to accept a new modifier on the `--extern` flag that Cargo supplies which marks it as a private dependency.
-The mode will be called `priv` (e.g. `--extern priv:serde`).
+The modifier will be called `priv` (e.g. `--extern priv:serde`).
-The compiler then emits a lint if it encounters private dependencies leaking to the public API of a crate.
+The compiler then emits a lint if it encounters private dependencies exposed as `pub`.

 While unstable, this lint will be `warn` by default.
 If the presentatuion of the lint is what holds us back from stabilization,